safari tips

 10. Mount Elgon National Park

-Gorilla Trekking and Chimpanzee Tracking
+Gorilla Trekking and Chimpanzee Tracking: A Bucket-List Adventure

 Gorilla trekking is often the highlight of a safari in Uganda.
 Chimpanzee tracking is another thrilling experience, particularly in Kibale National Park and Budongo Forest.
 These activities require advance planning, and permits are essential.
 4 Day Budget Uganda Gorilla Tracking